etdsoft/dradis_simple/README.md

 # DradisSimple

-TODO: Write a gem description
+This is a very simple proof-of-concept of a plugin-as-a-gem plugin for the [Dradis Framework](http://github.com/dradis/dradisframework).

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'dradis_simple'